InteractiveAdvertisingBureau/GDPR-Transparency-and-Consent-Framework/TCFv2/IAB Tech Lab - Consent string and vendor list formats v2 (draft for public comment).md

    * empty.
 List of Special Features the Vendor may utilize when performing
    * some declared Purposes processing.
    *
+   * "specialPurposeIds": array of positive integers, OPTIONAL.
+Array may be
+   * empty.
+List of Special Purposes declared as performed on the legal basis
+   * of a legitimate interest
+   *
    * "policyUrl": url string, REQUIRED URL to the Vendor's privacy policy
    * document.
    *